pyladiesdublin/may-talks-2024/README.md

 * Asking for help

 # 💟 Thanks
-* DIGIT Game Studios (Scopely) for hosting & catering
+* DIGIT Game Studios (Scopely) for hosting & catering AND Andressa for organising it all for us.
     * [https://careers.linkedin.com/Locations/Dublin](https://www.scopely.com/en/join-us)

 ### Regular partners